 For more information on food allergies, how to read food labels, and safe snacks for school please visit:

 - FARE (Food Allergy Research & Education): www.foodallergy.org

 - “Snack Safely” provides a safe snack guide that is updated frequently at www.snacksafely.com/snack-guide.
 Click the green tab to view the guide.

 EpiPens are dispensed as a set (2 per package) and should be brought to school as a set in the original packaging with the pharmacy label intact.
 Students with EpiPens must have a completed FARE Allergy and Anaphylaxis Plan (AAP) signed by the prescribing doctor and parent.
 If an antihistamine (Benadryl) is ordered, theAAP has a box labeled Medications/Doses where this order can be written.
 The antihistamine needs to be brough to school with the EpiPens and the AAP.

-A Physician Order for Student Medication is always required to be completed for inhalers.
+An Asthma Action Plan is always required to be completed for inhalers.